You’re having the time of your life the one moment.

 e) antiques scam

-The origin and age of an item are grossly exaggerated or fabricated and fakes are passed off as genuine artifacts.
-Examples of this would be coins and artifacts claimed to be from the Ming, Mongol, Byzantine or Roman era.
+Examples of this would be coins and artefacts claimed to be from the Ming, Mongol, Byzantine or Roman era.

 How to Avoid: